claudioametrano/UnFATE/README.md

 * Anaconda
   *  Download and install the Anaconda installer for Linux: https://docs.anaconda.com/anaconda/install/linux/
   * $ bash ~/path/to/Anaconda3-2020.02-Linux-x86_64.sh
+  * Answer "yes" to conda init
+  * Restart Ubuntu, it should show the (base) conda environment at the beginning of your command line
 * Install HybPiper dependancies:
    * BIOPYTHON 1.59 or later : $ conda install biopython
    * BLAST command line tools: $ conda install -c bioconda blast
    * SPAdes: $ conda install -c bioconda spades
    * EXONERATE: $ conda install -c bioconda exonerate

-1. Clone the UnFATE repository with (or download the .zip file from Github browser interface):
+1. Clone the UnFATE repository with (or download the .zip file from Github browser interface).
+Chose a position for the UnFATE folder you like, do not move the repository after the first run (use the argument --first_use)
 $ git clone https://github.com/claudioametrano/UnFATE.git

 2. Read the help section of the script to set up the command line for your analysis: